Bryan Sykes

-Bryan Clifford Sykes (9 September 1947 – 10 December 2020) was a British geneticist and science writer who was a Fellow of Wolfson College and Emeritus Professor of Human Genetics at the University of Oxford.
+Bryan Clifford Sykes (9 September 1947 – 10 December 2020) was a British geneticist, university professor, popular-science writer, and genetic genealogy company executive.
+He received a fellowship at Wolfson College and a personal chair, later emeritus professorship, in human genetics at the University of Oxford.

 Sykes published the first report on retrieving DNA from ancient bone (Nature, 1989).
-He was involved in a number of high-profile cases dealing with ancient DNA, including that of Ötzi the Iceman.
-He also suggested a US accountant named Tom Robinson was a direct descendant of Genghis Khan, a claim that was subsequently disproved.
+He was involved in a number of high-profile archaeogenetics (ancient DNA) cases, including that of Ötzi the Iceman.